 - In another sauce pan melt the margarine on low heat and add the sugar.
 Stir until the margarine and sugar become a creamy mixture.
 Add the flaked almonds and combine well.

-- Pop in the pre-heated oven and bake for 30 minutes at 180˚C.
+- Pop in the oven and bake for 25 to 30 minutes or until the almond crust turns golden brown.

 - Let the pie cool before serving.
 Enjoy!